The Query Complexity of Local Search and Brouwer in Rounds: Introduction

 \section{Introduction}

-Local search is a powerful heuristic embedded in many natural processes and often used to solve hard optimization problems.
-Examples of local search algorithms include the Lin–Kernighan algorithm for the traveling salesman problem, the Metropolis-Hastings algorithm for sampling, and the WalkSAT algorithm for Boolean satisfiability.
-Johnson, Papadimitriou, and Yannakakis~\cite{JohnsonPY88} introduced the complexity class PLS to capture local search problems for which local optimality can be verified in polynomial time.
-Natural PLS complete problems include finding a pure Nash equilibrium in a congestion game~\cite{FPT04} and a locally optimum maximum cut in a graph~\cite{SchafferY91}.
+Local search is a powerful heuristic embedded in many natural processes, which is often used to solve hard optimization problems.
+Algorithms based on local search include gradient methods, the Lin-Kernighan algorithm for the traveling salesman problem, and the Metropolis-Hastings algorithm for sampling.
+The complexity of local search has been extensively studied in both the white box model (see, e.g., \cite{JohnsonPY88}) and the black box (aka query) model (see, e.g., \cite{aldous1983minimization}).

-In the query complexity model, we are given a graph $G = (V,E)$ and oracle access to a function $f : V \to \mathbb{R}$.
-The set $V$ can represent any universe of elements with a notion of neighbourhood and the goal is to find a vertex $v$ that satisfies the local minimum property: $f(v) \leq f(u)$ for all $(u,v) \in E$.
+In the black box model, there is a graph $G = (V,E)$ and an unknown function $f : V \to \mathbb{R}$.
+An algorithm must query a vertex $v$ to learn $f(v)$.
+The goal is to find a vertex $v$ that is a local minimum: $f(v) \leq f(u)$ for all $(u,v) \in E$.
 The query complexity is the number of oracle queries needed to find a local minimum in the worst case.
-Upper bounds on the complexity of local search can suggest improved algorithms for problems such as finding pure Nash equilibria in congestion games.
-On the other hand, local search lower bounds can translate into bounds for computing stationary points~\cite{DBLP:conf/colt/BubeckM20}, thus giving insights into the runtime of algorithms such as gradient descent.

 The query complexity of local search was first considered by Aldous~\cite{aldous1983minimization}, who showed that steepest descent with a warm start is a good randomized algorithm: first query $t$ vertices $x_1, \ldots, x_t$ selected uniformly at random and pick the vertex $x^*$ that minimizes the function among these \footnote{That is, the vertex $x^*$ is defined as: $x^* = x_j$, where $j = \arg \min_{i=1}^t f(x_i)$.}.
 Then run steepest descent from $x^*$ and stop when no further improvement can be made, returning the final vertex reached.
-When $t = \sqrt{nd}$, where $n$ is the number of vertices and $d$ the maximum degree in the graph $G$, the algorithm issues $O(\sqrt{nd})$ queries in expectation and has roughly as many rounds of interaction with the oracle.
+When $t = \sqrt{ \Delta N}$, where $N$ is the number of vertices and $\Delta$ the maximum degree of the graph $G$, the algorithm issues $O(\sqrt{\Delta N})$ queries in expectation and has roughly as many rounds of interaction with the oracle.